kinematic7/StockTrackerApp/ReadMe.txt

  	kubectl get pods -o wide [for more information]
 	kubectl describe pods stocktracker-pod [for debugging details]
 7. To delete
+	kubectl delete --all deployments
+	Deletes all deplyments

+OR  	Individual pod deployments:
 	kubectl delete -f pod.yml
 OR
 	kubectl delete pod <podname>